Boiler

 • Replace: If your boiler is over 10-15 years old, frequently breaks down, or has a low efficiency rating, replacing it might be more cost-effective.
 Newer models offer better performance, increased efficiency, and improved safety features.

-Your boiler plays a crucial role in keeping your home warm and comfortable.
-Paying attention to these signs can help you catch potential issues early and decide whether a repair or replacement is necessary.
 If you’re experiencing any of these problems or just want peace of mind, contact Project Heating Solutions for a professional assessment.
 Our experienced team is here to ensure your home stays warm and safe, no matter the weather.